Nikhita09/School_District_Analysis/README.md

    a) Replace the ninth-grade math and reading scores from Thomas High School.
    b) Keep all other data associated with the ninth-grade students and Thomas High School intact.

-We will recalculate all outcomes after replacing the scored with Nan.
+We will recalculate all outcomes after replacing the scored with NaN.

 ## Resources

 Data Source : schools_complete.csv , students_complete.csv

 Software : Python 3.7.7, Anaconda 2019.07, Conda 4.11.7, Jupyter Notebook, Pandas

 ## Summary